 10. Oxfam India

-Oxfam India works to ensure that Adivasis, Dalits, Muslims, and women and girls have safe-violence free lives with freedom to speak their minds, equal opportunities to realize their rights, and a discrimination-free future.
+Oxfam India ensures that Adivasis, Dalits, Muslims, and women and girls have safe-violence-free lives, freedom to speak their minds, equal opportunities to realize their rights, and a discrimination-free future.
 They research to find lasting solutions to end rising inequalities and exclude marginalized communities from getting decent jobs, quality free education and healthcare.

 Name | Oxfam India |